Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions

 \section{Polydisperse polymer network models}

-Consider a polydisperse polymer network, such as the one depicted in \Figref{fig:polydiserse-polymer-network-microstructure}.
-Polydispersity arises in polymer networks from the cross-linking procedure taken to synthesize these materials.
-From this, polydispersity manifests in several different physical phenomena, as follows: \begin{inparaenum}[(1)] \item scattered chain orientations, \item unequal chain contour lengths, \item dispersity in initial chain conformations (e.g., chain pre-stretches~\cite{araujo2024micromechanical,araujo2026role}), and \item variation in the number of chains connected together at cross-linker sites (i.e., variation in cross-linker site topology). \end{inparaenum} To simplify the scope of this work, we will explicitly account for phenomena (1), (2), and (4) in our modeling formulation.
+Consider a polydisperse polymer network, such as the examples depicted in \Figref{fig:polydiserse-polymer-network-microstructure}. \begin{hlbreakable}Polydispersity and topological irregularity arise in polymer networks from the polymerization and cross-linking procedures taken to synthesize these materials.
+From this, several sources of irregularity emerge, as follows: \begin{inparaenum}[(1)] \item scattered chain orientations, \item polydispersity in monomer number, \item distribution of initial chain conformations (e.g., chain pre-stretches~\cite{araujo2024micromechanical,araujo2026role}), and \item variation in the number of chains connected together at cross-linker sites (i.e., variation in cross-linker site topology). \end{inparaenum}\end{hlbreakable} To simplify the scope of this work, we will explicitly account for phenomena (1), (2), and (4) in our modeling formulation.
 Incorporating phenomenon (3) into our formulation remains an open problem for future research.